serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 ### Support for CloudFormation service roles

-You can now specify a custom CloudFormation service role which should be used for the deployment.
+You can now define a custom CloudFormation service role which should be used for the deployment of your stack.

-To use this feature you simply need to specify the `arn` of your CloudFormation service role in the `provider.cfnRole` property.
+To use this feature you simply need to add the `arn` of your CloudFormation service role in the `provider.cfnRole` property.

 Here's an example how this looks like: